 Snacking doesn’t have to mean chips and cookies.
 With the right ingredients, healthy snacks for teens can support energy, focus, and long-term health.
 These ideas are perfect for packing into school lunches, taming after-school hunger, or fueling long study sessions.

-This back-to-school season, try adding 2–3 of these new snack ideas to your teen’s back-to-school routine and see which ones they love most!
+Try adding 2-3 of these new snack ideas to your teen’s school routine and see which ones they love most!
 You’ll find that there are many healthy snacks for teenagers that your child will enjoy.
 And don’t forget to check out our collection of Chomps meat sticks with a variety of flavors to meet any taste preference.

 This includes proteins like those found in Chomps sticks or Greek yogurt, complex carbohydrates from whole grains like oats or whole-wheat wraps, and healthy fats from avocados or nuts.
 Don't forget vibrant fruits and vegetables for essential vitamins and fiber, and calcium-rich options like cheese or cottage cheese for strong bones.